Introduction

 Step 4: Handle authorization result

 The Push Authorization Engine will determine whether to approve, decline, or require user authentication for the payment, then respond with the payment status.
-Determine the result by inspecting the response’s HTTP status code:
+Determine the result by inspecting the response’s HTTP status code:- If the payment was approved, the status code will be

 200 OK